sirnino/sirnino/README.md

 Hi there 👋

-I'm **Sirnino**, software engineer and architect for passion and profession.
+I'm **Antonino Sirchia**, software engineer and architect for passion and profession.
 Curious internet surfer and world observer.

-Find out more about me on my blog [https://sirnino.it](https://sirnino.it).
+Find out more about me on my blog [https://antoninosirchia.it](https://sirnino.it).

 <h2>My Stats</h2>